Asaf Humayun: Biography

 In 2002, Cdre Humayun was promoted to two-star while appointed as Naval Secretary NHQ.
 From 2002 to 2006, Rear-Admiral Humayun was appointed as Director-General of Maritime Technologies Complex (MTC) at the NeScom, where he was noted for his leadership in employing technological systems on board the naval combatant ships.

 In 2006, Rear-Admiral Humayun assumed the command of the Pakistan Navy Fleet (COMPAK), eventually supervising the deployment of Pakistan Navy Fleet in the Indian Ocean to ward off the Indian Navy.
 The same year, Rear-Admiral Humayun participated in the Exercise Sea Spark, alongside then-Rear-Admiral Noman Bashir.

 In 2007, Rear-Admiral Humayun was promoted to Vice-Admiral while appointed as Fleet Commander in command of Pakistan Fleet (COMPAK).
-As the Commander Pakistan Fleet (COMPAK), he successfully supervised the first ever multinational naval exercise held by Pakistan Navy "Aman 07".
 In 2007, Humayun was made Chief of Staff of the Pakistan Navy, second-in-command to the Chief of Naval Staff.

 Vice Chief of Naval Staff and retirement

 In 2008, Vice-Admiral Humayun and Vice-Admiral Bashir were considered for promotion as four-star admiral in the Navy and being appointed as the Chief of Naval Staff, in a nomination summary sent by then-Defence Minister Ahmad Mukhtar to the Prime minister Yousaf Raza Gillani.

 Vice-Admiral Humayun was superseded by Vice-Admiral Bashir as a four-star admiral for the appointment to the position of Chief of Naval Staff by Prime minister Gillani, and the Prime Minister's choice was confirmed by then-President Asif Ali Zardari.

 On 30 October 2008, President Zardari appointed Vice Admiral Asaf Humayun as Vice Chief of the Naval Staff, on recommendations of Prime Minister Yousaf Raza Gillani.
 Humayun served as the Vice Chief of Naval Staff until 26 December 2009 and retired from the Navy after completing his term.
 He was succeeded by Vice Admiral Shahid Iqbal in 2009, who was appointed as Chief of Staff.

 After retirement, he joined the faculty of the Bahria University and penned columns on maritime security as a maritime expert.
 Pakistan Today.